Learning Abroad Opportunities

-Law Center students have the option of studying abroad and earning credit that counts toward their law degree.
-There are many professional benefits in a study abroad experience.
+Law Center students have the option of learning abroad and earning credit that counts toward their law degree.
+There are many professional benefits in a learn abroad experience.

-There are three general approaches available to Law Center students to study abroad.
+There are three general approaches available to Law Center students to learn abroad.

-LL.M. students may also study abroad and receive up to 6 credits towards their LL.M.
+LL.M. students may also learn abroad and receive up to 6 credits towards their LL.M.
 Degree.

 Approach One: Participating in a UHLC Exchange Program